 Let your children tell you how they feel.
 Don’t pre-empt the discussion by suggesting what they might be feeling.
 Your child’s pediatrician can help facilitate this conversation if you aren’t making headway alone or are worried about how to broach the topic or gauge their responses.6

 The key is to listen more and talk less.
 Answer their questions.
 This will help you get a better feel for how they are coping and what their concerns are.
 Talking can be therapeutic for your child too.
-It is an opportunity for them to vent anger or frustration, share fears and concerns, and have their doubts and questions answered by you.7
+It is an opportunity for them to vent anger or frustration, share fears and

 5. Let Them Know Their Feelings Are Valid